 Many sites suffer from inadequate content.
 Not only does poor onsite content drive away users and leads,

 but it also signals search engines that your site is irrelevant, since if you didn’t bother filling it with original, relevant text, why should they think anyone else did?

 It’s vital to look at what onsite content already exists—whether it be product descriptions or landing pages and make sure it adheres to best practices like those outlined above.

-It might not be fun (or even easy), but optimizing your site’s existing onsite content is essential to its success in 2022.
+It might not be fun (or even easy), but optimizing your site’s existing onsite content is essential to its success.